chenxingqiang/jax-ml/doc/modules/ensemble.rst

     array([0.10..., 0.10..., 0.11..., ...

-Note that this computation of feature importance is based on entropy, and it is distinct from :func:`sklearn.inspection.permutation_importance` which is based on permutation of the features.
+Note that this computation of feature importance is based on entropy, and it is distinct from :func:`xlearn.inspection.permutation_importance` which is based on permutation of the features.

 .. topic:: Examples: